 The only candlelight allowed is votive candles or hurricane lamps in which the candle is completely protected by glass.
 These are to be provided at the User’s expense.

-Outdoor events on or behind the Haugh Plaza or in the IUAA Tent will require the rental of equipment (such as tables, chairs, linens, or additional tents) from outside sources at the expense of the User.
+Outdoor events on or behind the Haugh Plaza or in the IUAA Patio will require the rental of equipment (such as tables, chairs, linens, or additional tents) from outside sources at the expense of the User.
 The ordering of this equipment will be handled by the Event Coordinator and be charged to the Users final bill.
 Use of the rear lawn area must be prearranged with the Event Coordinator and cleared with the University Facilities Operations department.

 Planning and Setup